DataDog/integrations-core/druid/README.md

 ## Overview

-The Datadog Agent collects many metrics from Druid nodes, including those for:
+The Datadog Agent collects many metrics from _Druid_ via DogStatsD.

-* Service health - for a given service, how many of its nodes are up, passing, warning, critical?
-(TBD example from Consul)
-* Node health - for a given node, how many of its services are up, passing, warning, critical?
-(TBD example from Consul)

-_Druid_ can provide further metrics via DogStatsD.
 These metrics are Druid are related to queries, ingestion, and coordination:

 * Query Metrics
 * SQL Metrics